 Dr. Josh Waltzman is a highly accomplished and board-certified plastic surgeon.
-While many have heard of the excellent cosmetic services that Waltzman Plastic and Reconstructive Surgery provides for their patients, we’d like to share what motivations propelled Dr. Waltzman to become the outstanding plastic surgeon that he is today.
+While many have heard of the excellent cosmetic services that The Waltzman Institute Plastic Surgery & Aesthetics provides for their patients, we’d like to share what motivations propelled Dr. Waltzman to become the outstanding plastic surgeon that he is today.
 Read on to learn more about Dr. Waltzman’s journey to becoming a plastic surgeon!

 1. What things early on in your life pushed you towards a career in medicine?
 Did you consider any other professions?

 I didn’t grow up knowing that I was going to be a doctor.
 This was a path I didn’t decide on until I was in college.
 Growing up, I was very motivated academically, which translated to hard work and good grades.
 There was never really anyone who had to “remind” me to do my homework or reward me for doing well at school.

 I was very close to my grandfather, who was a cardiologist, but he never pushed medicine on me.
 I was actually very involved with music from a young age.
 I played multiple instruments, as well as composed and arranged music.
 I really thought that I was going to be a professional musician; however, I was scared by the unpredictable “gig to gig” lifestyle.
 I figured that I could have a predictable lifestyle and still remain in music if I worked in the business side of the music industry, which led me to study Business in college.
 All of this changed after taking my first college science class.

 2. Do you remember the exact moment that you knew with 100% certainty that you would become a doctor?